arhs-spikeseed-mobile/easy-e2e-mobile/README.md

 5. _Optional_: Edit the WebdriverIO configs located in the `configs` folder

+6. _Optional_: Add a prebuild script, check `package.json` `scripts` section.

-6. Run one of the available scripts
+7. Run one of the available scripts

 ## Available scripts